How To Be A Bot Whisperer

 Bot School is actually divided into several schools, with each one dedicated to a specific generation of robot.
 Then, each school is divided into modules that deal with the full range of bot technologies, such as power, hoist movement, XY movement, networking, communications, and more.
 We cover all these elements in detail, along with diagnostics and repairs for all these systems.

 For example, we have diagnostic software that connects directly with the bots’ onboard Linux-based brain.
 Using this, the engineer can issue commands to directly control the bot's mechanical and electrical systems, such as telling it to move or operate the hoist, or travel in any direction.
-Thus, the laptop becomes a bot remote control.
-The engineer can also interrogate the bot's error logs and get a complete hardware report for every error, detailing the status and position of every part when that error occurred.

 We use all these clues to work out what has gone wrong and how to fix it.
 We check for patterns in the maintenance log to make sure we're not missing something important, such as a separate issue causing something to fail more than once.